Joel Embiid NBA Playoffs Player Props: 76ers vs. Celtics

-Joel Embiid be on the court for the Philadelphia 76ers at 7:30 PM on Tuesday versus the Boston Celtics in the 2023 NBA Playoffs.
+Joel Embiid could make a big impact for the Philadelphia 76ers at 7:30 PM on Thursday against the Boston Celtics in the 2023 NBA Playoffs.

-With prop bets available for Embiid, let's examine some stats and trends to help you find good wagers.
+If you'd like to place a wager on Embiid's props, we dive into his available ones, providing some stats and trends, below.

 Joel Embiid Prop Bets vs. the Celtics